edHelper.com

 1 You have a pile of dirty clothes in your room.
 All of your favorite clothes are dirty and you have nothing to wear.
 What do you do now?
 Well, if you are like most people, it means you will have to do some laundry.

-4 Start to fill the washing machine next.
+3 After you do all these things, place one load of clothes in the washing machine.
+Select the correct settings for the clothes that you are washing.
 To save money and energy, most clothes can be washed with cold water.
 If the clothes are very dirty, hot water is usually best.
-Be very careful to wash bright colors, like red, only in cold water.
-Warm water can make these colors run or fade into other colors.
+Be very careful to wash bright or dark colors, like red or black, only in cold water.
+Warm or hot water can make colors run or fade into other colors.

 For the complete story with questions: click here for printable